-OBOL's Humane Education Learning Program (HELP) is an interactive and service-oriented program that meets the needs of homeless animals.
+OBOL's Humane Education Learning Program (HELP) is an interactive and service-oriented program that raises awareness about the plight of shelter animals.

 Eileen and her certified therapy dog Ginger teach nursery to college-aged youth.
 These lessons have proven to be a long-term solution to pet abuse, neglect, and abandonment.